Joint Energy Team

 • 5.
 Renewable Energy Planning Committee

 • 5a.
-Solar Feasibility - Conduct solar feasibility study
+Solar Feasibility - Conduct a solar feasibility study

 • 5b.
 Renewable Tech Pilot Projects - Consider alternative clean energy solutions